aksommerville/spellingbee/README.md

 - [x] Egg: web-run has an incorrect CSS size for the canvas
 - [ ] Modifying tool doesn't force a rebuild of custom resources.
 - [ ] 2p: Choose an avatar and background.
+- [ ] Editor seems to think that '#' starts a line comment in strings.
+Pretty sure it's not supposed to.

 ## Dictionary Notes